kafowler3/QuoteDatabaseManager/README.txt

 Quotes Database v0.3

 Changelog:
-1. Added the ability to output selected quotes to "quotesOutput.txt" inside of "Quotes" folder
+1. Added the ability to output selected quotes to "quotesOutput.txt" inside of selected folder
 2. Fixed crashing on start if "quotesData.txt" not found

 General Instructions: